hkumarmk/terraform-infra/README.md

-# terraform-mcinfra
+# terraform-infra

-A repo to host mastercard specific terraform code.
 Terraform code in this repo depend on various common modules found in modules directory or public terraform modules.

 * modules/: This directory contain reuseable terraform modules.
 The effort is to provide a common terraform terminology to deploy stuffs in different kind of cloud environments by trying to abstract the differences as much as possible.
-* applications/: This directory contain terraform code to deploy mc application specific infrastructure.
+* applications/: This directory contain terraform code to deploy application specific infrastructure.
 The code here should apply code from modules and should expose all the configurations as variables.
 * environments/: This directory contain two set of files for